-The FT1248 protocol has a dynamic bi-directional data bus interface that can be configured as 1, 2, 4, or 8-bits wide (only 4 bit wide on the FT220X) providing users with the flexibility to configure the interface with performance, pin count and PCB area in mind.
+The FT1248 protocol has a dynamic bi-directional data bus interface that can be configured as 1, 2, 4, or 8-bits wide providing users with the flexibility to configure the interface with performance, pin count and PCB area in mind.
 For example, 1-bit mode it requires 8 clock cycles to get 8 data bits and in 8-bit mode all 8 bits are sent with one clock.